 Contractor will provide an average service time of four and one half (4.5) hours per week per enrollee.
-Each week enrollee will be seen no less than two (2) hours face-toface.
+Each week enrollee will be seen no less than two face-to-face meetings.
 This average service time refers in the intensive (1-10) level of treatment.